One day in Siracusa, Sicily: how to see the best of Siracusa you in a day

 The Altar to Hieron II, a colossal altar to Zeus that is said to have been able to accommodate the sacrifices of over 450 oxes at a time!

 Fun fact: the entrance to Latomie is called ‘Ear of Dionysius‘ and takes its name by the peculiar shape of the rock, which indeed resembles that of a ear.
-The special shape of this case created a resonance that make sound travel very clearly and loudly from its bottom to the outside.It is said that Syracuse’s tyrant Dionysius used it to listen to the cries and moans of its prisoners as they worked in this underground hell!
+The special shape of this case created a resonance that make sound travel very clearly and loudly from its bottom to the outside.It is said that Syracuse’s tyrant Dionysius used it to listen to the cries and moans of his prisoners as they worked in this underground hell!

 The Latomie are possibly the most impressive of all sights in the park.
-You access them following a designated path that goes though luscious vegetation and they are a peculiar place where history and nature mix.
+You access them following a designated path that goes through luscious vegetation and they are a peculiar place where history and nature mix.

-How to get to Syracuse Sicily
+How to get to Siracusa Sicily

-Train tickets can be bough on the day or from the official Italian railway site trenitalia.it
+Train tickets can be bough on the day or from the official Italian railway site trenitalia.it – if you are not familiar with the Italian, train system, you can find info about trains in Italy here

 The connection between Ortigia and the Archaeological park is secured by local shuttle, the cost of which is 1 Euro at the time of writing.